 - Students who transferred in.

 - Money borrowed at other institutions.

 - Parent loans

 - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

-- Any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- Any aid related to the CARE Act or unique the COVID-19 pandemic.

 H4.
-Provide the number of students in the 2020 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020.
+Provide the number of students in the 2022 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2021 and June 30, 2022.
 Exclude students who transferred into your institution.

-$\Rightarrow$ 420
+$\Rightarrow$ 444